rajeettalkstech/blog/rajeettalkstech/content/_index.md

 ---
 ---

-I'm **Rajeet**, a Data Analyst Professional in the marketing domain.
+Hi, I'm **Rajeet**, a data analyst professional in the advertising domain.

-I love all things computer science and maths.
+Welcome to my blog!

+This is a documentation of my journey through technology, space and time.

 Have a look at some of my working [projects].